 To make it even handier, talk to your bank about setting up a separate savings account.
 Setting up an auto-swipe to transfer the saving to the new account as soon as your paycheck comes in each month.
 Once your money starts bifurcating itself into the other saving account, your savings will run on autopilot.

-Performing audit of your savings from time to time can be a good idea.
+Audit: Performing an audit of your savings from time to time can be a good idea.
 Take another look at your budget.
-Can you increase your savings a little more?
-Another great way to boost that savings account is to take any extra money – things like bonuses, cash gifts for birthday, tax return, etc. and put them straight into the savings account.
+You can increase your savings a little more by having creative ways to save money.
+You can boost that savings account by taking any extra money that you get from – things like bonuses, cash gifts for birthdays, tax returns, etc. and put that in your savings account.
 Again, you won’t even miss the money as you never see it, but it will help you build up your savings in no time.